The Illinois Department of Financial and Professional Regulation (IDFPR) licenses persons

 Out of State Applicants

-IDFPR also licenses “by endorsement” individuals who have a valid CPA certificate and/or license from another jurisdiction that’s substantially equivalent.
+IDFPR also licenses “by endorsement” individuals who have a valid and active CPA license from another jurisdiction that’s substantially equivalent.
 Access online CPA application portal.

 Continuing Professional Education